wiseman-timelord/NConvert-Bash/README.md

 ### Description:
-Its a Python Gradio interface for converting MANY common/rare image formats to MANY common/rare image formats, all made possible through `XnView MP` linux native command line capable viewer.
+Its a Python Gradio interface for converting ~500 common/rare image formats to ~500 common/rare image formats, all made possible through `NConvert` linux native command line tool.
 The frontend/installer provides a user-friendly menu to set the source folder, input file format, and desired output format.
 The scripts ensures efficient and seamless conversion and management of image files, making it a practical tool for users needing to process many images in multiple common/rare formats

 ### Preview:
 - Bash menu is looking good...